zwilsoncc/docs/pages/docs/features/scaling.md

 Running the above command will result in your new deployment getting enabled **only** in the [BRU region](https://bru.now.sh).
-To enable it in both, pass both regions to the command:
+To enable it in both BRU and SFO, pass both regions to the command:

 <TerminalInput>now --regions bru,sfo</TerminalInput>